Sarasota, Florida: Sports

+Parks and recreation

 In 1937 the Municipal Auditorium-Recreation Club was built with funds provided by the Works Progress Administration, the municipal government, and local residents and business owners.
 It became a center for sports, entertainment, and recreation.
 The sports activities have ranged from badminton, basketball, boating, lawn bowling, and shuffleboard, to tennis.
 The auditorium hosts clubs for cards, dancing, games, gardening, and numerous hobbies as well as having become the community meeting place for commercial and educational shows and the venue for local schools and charities to hold events and dances.
 Tourists are attracted to exhibitions provided by local businesses as well as vendors from national circuits.
 This building was listed in the National Register of Historic Places because of its architecture and for providing the enormous range of community activities that are scheduled at it every week.

 Sarasota is home to Ed Smith Stadium where the Baltimore Orioles have held spring training since 2010.
 The Orioles also have minor league facilities at the Buck O'Neil Baseball Complex at Twin Lakes Park.
 Previously, Ed Smith Stadium was the spring training home of the Cincinnati Reds and the minor league Sarasota Reds.

 The warm climate helped the Sarasota area become a popular golf destination.
 John Hamilton Gillespie was an early pioneer of the game in Sarasota.
 The Sara Bay course in the Whitfield area was designed by golf architect Donald Ross.
 Bobby Jones was associated with the community course in Sarasota.
 Many courses dot the area, including the one originally laid out for the hotel John Ringling planned on the southern tip of Longboat Key.

 Sport fishing attracts enthusiasts to Sarasota as a result of the action that the bay offers.
 Tarpon was the biggest draw, but gigantic gar as well as many other species abounded to attract the notable Owen Burns and Powel Crosley.